 - My dogs like the smell of plain gelatin and will happily accept plain gummies (gelatin and water), but a little tasty boost of chicken stock never goes astray.
 Mine is homemade.
 You can read more in our FAQ post on stock for making homemade dog treats.

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
-If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
-Individual gelatin powders may be a little stronger / weaker.
+I used a little extra here to make sure the mixes set extra firm after adding yogurt.
+You can use more gelatin for added supplementation or less for a jigglier jelly treat.
+Individual gelatin powders may be a little stronger or weaker.
 Find a ratio that works for your preferences and, of course, your dog.

 - You can adjust the add-ins to suit your preferences on spooky eyeball colours and your pet’s preferences on scent and flavour.
 See our post on natural colouring ingredients for dog treats for more colour options and ideas.